c0c0n3/odoo.box/docs/os-deployment.md

 * `configuration.nix`.
 Core system configuration.
 It declares the same one-node K8s cluster we built during the bootstrap procedure.

-* `flake.nix`.
-Wraps our NixOS config in a Nix Flake to make sure we get full reproducibility.
+Our Flake defines a `demv` output to wrap the above NixOS config and make sure we get full reproducibility.

 So the **whole** NixOS system definition sits in our git repo and now we can apply it to **any** machine running NixOS.
-We do this by asking `nixos-rebuild` to build the above `flake.nix` file on a remote machine we choose.
+We do this by asking `nixos-rebuild` to build our `flake.nix` file on a remote machine we choose.
 Under the bonnet Nix logs on to that machine through SSH, builds the NixOS system declared in `flake.nix` and then replaces the current NixOS system on the remote machine